esheldon/great3-config/README.md

     - things to explore

+        - try cutting chi2per
+        - try using combined g_sens

+        - maybe the clipping of just high fracdev would help?
+            - prior clipped [-1.5,1.1]?

-        - maybe not fitting that spike at fracdev=0 is causing the problem at high s/n?
+        - maybe *not* fitting that spike at fracdev=0 is causing the problem at high s/n?
             - mike's plots show the fracdev should not evolve much, so maybe confirms something is fishy?

+        - maybe cgc was crap *because* it fit the spike?

+        - or maybe *fitting* spike at fracdev=1 is a problem?
+            - it always gets fit, no way to remove it sensibly

+        - should have priors for exp and dev separately, not the one from cm...!
+Maybe this is messing up the high s/n?

+        - ruled out
+            - best of exp/dev
+            - clipping to [0,1] after the fact with prior applied
+            - separate priors for different s/n cut.
+I tried s/n > 50 with new
-        - redo priors based on some psf flux cut or gauss flux cut
+              prior based on psf flux cut and it looked like crap

-        - the best of exp and dev: so greater of loglike_exp*freq_exp and loglike_dev*freq_dev

-            - the clipping that works well at high s/n forces most galaxies to be modeled by pure exp

-            - if most of the fracdev between 0 and 1 is really noise then this might be better

-        - prior on clipped fracdev.
-The problem there is fitting it.
-Might be better off tabulating it?

-        - could still use the continuous prior but clip the result?
-            - easy to implement
-            - clue here?
-Is faint end failing and getting clipped more?

-        - run on control branch.
-Although it may have the same issues with sample variance, if this is built into the sersic fits as well.....

     - run-g302-rgc-13
         - use prior but clip fracdev [0,1]
-            - still works quite well at high s/n, crap at log s/n
+            - still works quite well at high s/n, crap at low s/n

     - run-g302-rgc-14
         - clip [0,1] only for s/n > 35